 The timing of the Ocean Salmon season coincides with some of the best known fisheries that take place at the mouth of the Columbia River in Astoria.
 From the end of May through July we’ll be offering combination trips, fishing for both Ocean Salmon and Columbia River Trophy Sturgeon during trips, when conditions allow.
 Our new 34′ center-console Venture allows us to add opportunities for ling cod and bottom fish, either at Tillamook Head or the Astoria Canyon.
 Both of these trip options are a fairly quick trip with the twin 300 hp motors we have onboard.
 Talk about a smorgasbord!
 When we switch to the Buoy 10 Columbia River Fall Salmon season in August, we will fish either the ocean or the river, whichever one provides the best experience for the day.

-Tillamook is full of opportunities for ocean fishing from April through September.
+Tillamook is typically full of opportunities for ocean fishing from April through September.
 Our guided fishing trips can focus on Coho or Chinook Salmon, or we’re happy to get you out for a combination trip where we fish for salmon and bottom fish during the same trip.
 Combo trips are a favorite.
 Lots of fun to be had while chasing multiple species of fish, including Ling Cod and sometimes Halibut.
 When we are able to, we throw in the crab pots to add some Dungeness Crab to the day’s haul.
 It can be a smorgasbord of seafood!

 If you know our guiding philosophy, we follow the fish, wherever they may be.
 That means as they move into the bays and rivers in Tillamook, we do as well.
 This allows us to offer a season beyond the ocean season, and also allows us to fish on days when the ocean may be a little too rough to be enjoyable.
 We want you to have the best experience possible when you’re out with us.
 When it’s possible, we’re always happy to throw the crab pots out in addition to fishing.
 Who doesn’t like a fisherman’s feast?